 Originally published on 22 October 2018, the response to this article and it’s subsequent international distribution qualifies it as one of the most impactful ever published by InSight+.
 This is the first in an irregular series featuring the best of InSight+.

-I DISCOVERED CrazySocks4Docs Day – held annually on 1 June – only this year.
+I DISCOVERED CrazySocks4Docs Day – held annually on 1 June – only [in 2018].
 The day aims to “encourage conversations about mental health and help reduce the stigma for doctors experiencing mental illness”.
 When I discovered the day thanks to my burgeoning Twitter obsession, I experienced an incredible and overwhelming reaction.

 Almost exactly 30 years before, as an intern in the central Queensland city of Rockhampton, I had tried to kill myself.
 Three decades later, I am now President of a specialist college, but I had kept the entire episode to myself and tried to forget it.
 I am deeply ashamed of not learning from my own experience and using it to help others.

 Perhaps by fate I was introduced to cardiologist Dr Geoff Toogood, the incredible and inspiring founder of CrazySocks4Docs, at a College meeting a couple of weeks ago.
 The meeting was so unexpected and so overwhelming I choked and could barely speak, but it made me determined to take something positive from my own experience all those years ago.
 Hence this article.